 You will also notice differences if you need to contact customer service.
 Sellers have their own customer service departments and set their own policies.
 Perhaps the biggest difference, and one that’s specifically cited on Amazon’s own help pages, is shipping an item back to a seller is not free.
 The customer is responsible for those charges.

-Personally, I’ve bought a fair amount of items from sellers and I have had no problems.
+Personally, while Amazon shopping, I’ve bought a fair amount of items from sellers and I have had no problems.
 It is generally best to buy items fulfilled by Amazon, however.
 Buying from a seller means you won’t enjoy the company’s excellent customer service or excellent shipping deals.

 1.4 – Saving Money On Shipping